-Summary: Thesis: The Function of the Cross-Dresser in French and English Literature from 1200 to 1500
+Summary: Thesis: The Function of the Cross-Dressing Motif in French Literature from 1200 to 1500

 I completed my undergraduate degree in 2012 at Royal Holloway, University of London with a BA Hons in French where my dissertation on literary representations of trial by combat was supervised by Professor Ruth Harvey.
 I was awarded the F. C Johnson award for the final year student showing the most promise in medieval French (RHUL 2012).

 I then completed an MSt in Modern Languages at the University of Oxford in 2013, specialising in medieval French, and my dissertation on cross-dressing in thirteenth-century French literature was supervised by Dr Sophie Marnette.
 I began my PhD in 2015 at the University of Leeds, after two years working in Operations at an international development consultancy.

 I was the Editor for volume 4 of Cerae: An Australasian Journal of Medieval and Early Modern Studies.

 Since, August 2016 I have worked as the Editorial Assistant for the journal Northern History.